james-11t/replicapredictor/README.md

 # Replica Predictor

-A full stack Python project using machine learning to provide a solution to the growing number of counterfeit products on online marketplaces.
+A full stack project using machine learning to provide a solution to the growing number of counterfeit products on online marketplaces.

 # Functionality